chew-z/Lacida/README.md

 Review encrypt2iPhone.py and fill in the gaps (device name) if you need.

-[1] Lacida was a name of Polish reverse engineered copy of German Enigma encryption device made in 1933 and used for decrypting Enigma messages (before Enigma added another level of complication).
+[1] Lacida was a name of Polish reverse engineered copy of German Enigma encryption device built in 1933 and used for decrypting Enigma messages until 1939.
 Name is a short of colonel Langer, lieutenat Ciężki and engineer Danilewicz.